-It is not always open (on 2 of my 5 visits to Batu Caves it has been closed) and depends on the availability of a guide without whom you are not allowed to enter.
+It is not always open (on 2 of my 6 visits to the Caves it has been closed) and depends on the availability of a guide without whom you are not allowed to enter.

 The Dark Cave is said to be home to the rarest spider in the world, the Trapdoor Spider, and an ancient animal community dating back over 100 million years (which during my visit seemed only to comprise bats and cockroaches!).

 I took my kids on the Educational Tour lasting 45 minutes which costs RM35 per adult and RM28 per child.
 Helmets and a headlamp were provided and the amusing guide pointed out interesting rock formations and bat populations and let us know when we were surrounded by a sea of cockroaches.
 We stuck to the pathways and avoided shining our lights directly at the bats.

 Braver people can take the Adventure Tour which lasts 3 to 4 hours and involves getting wet, scaling rock faces and squeezing through narrow pot holes.
 This tour costs RM 80 per adult and RM 55 per child.
 You need to bring suitable clothing.
 Advance booking is required for the Adventure Tour (the sign outside said call 012-2873797 for more details).
 If that number does not work you can find more contact details on the Dark Cave official website.

 Part of the Dark Cave complex is off-limits and preserved as a conservation site.

 If you cannot manage to climb the 272 steps and if the Dark Cave sounds too creepy you can instead visit the 3rd main attraction, the Cave Villa which lies at the foot of the limestone hill.